What is China famous for?

 When visitors get tired of the magnificent cultural displays, skating, snowboarding, skiing, and dog-sledding feature prominently in this larger-than-life celebration of winter.

 Legend has it the Buddha invited every animal in the world to meet with him and only 12 showed up!
 These twelve animals became the signs of the Zodiac which mark the Chinese years.

-Most people know their Chinee Zodiac sign, although less know their personal element; wood, metal, fire, or water.
+Most people know their Chinee Zodiac sign, although fewer know their personal elements; wood, metal, fire, or water.
 The signs rule the months as well and fit with the lunar calendar in a similar way to Western astrology.

 17. The Summer Palace

 The Summer Palace is one of Beijing’s principal parks, but it was once barred to everyone but the imperial family.

 With a massive boating lake, perfect for hot days, locals like to stretch out under the willows in the heat of summer.
 The palace itself includes a walkway with hundreds of Chinese myths painted on the lintels.

 Make sure you visit the exquisite marble boat on the lake’s edge.